audere-labs/pyvalence/README.md

 ## Overview

-`pyvalence` is a library for processing data generated from analytical chemistry. `pyvalence` reads analytical data from native formats into readily accessible `pandas` `DataFrames` and supports common analysis techniques (e.g. standard curves regression and utilization) to reduce manual, one-off data processing.
+`pyvalence` is a python package for processing data generated from analytical chemistry. `pyvalence` reads analytical data from native formats into readily accessible `pandas` DataFrames and supports common analysis techniques (e.g. standard curves regression and utilization) to reduce manual, one-off data processing.
 Analysis conducted with `pyvalence` allows researchers to spend less time processing data and more time interpreting results.

 ### Features